The Voice for Texas Architecture

 Conference Continuing Education

-Charge: To review professional development session submissions; and to develop and plan the schedule of professional development sessions offered at the Annual Conference and Design Expo.
+Charge: To review and select professional development session submissions; and to develop and plan the schedule of professional development sessions offered at the Annual Conference and Design Expo.

 Conference Futures

-Charge: To identify trends significant to the profession; develop a vision, state long-term goals, and set themes for the annual conference; identify and secure keynote speakers; and conduct on-going evaluations.
+Charge: To identify trends significant to the profession; develop a vision, state long-term goals, and collaborate with the President on the theme for the annual conference; identify and secure keynote speakers; and conduct ongoing evaluations.

 Design Conference